 Products such as cotton buds or cotton balls can find their way into the drain at times.
 Unfortunately, as these products are made of materials that don’t break down, they can often conglomerate and cause blockages.
 On the other hand, objects such as toilet sanitisers and toys can sometimes find their way into the drains also.
 Use caution with toilet sanitisers and ensure if anything is accidentally dropped in a drain or toilet that it is removed rather than flushed.

 You don’t necessarily have to call a plumber the minute you notice any of the above signs of a blocked drain.
 Some of the options below can work well to clear minor drain blockages.
 So, what can you use to unblock a drain at home?

-A mix of baking soda and vinegar is a tried and true home remedy for minor drain blockages that are related to a build of grime, rather than an actual physical obstruction in the pipe.
-The water and acetic (acid) in vinegar combined with sodium bicarbonate to create carbon dioxide that eats through materials to break up the obstruction which can help to clear the blockage.
+A mix of baking soda and vinegar is a tried and true home remedy for clearing minor drain blockages that are related to a build-up of grime, rather than an actual physical obstruction in the pipe.
+The water and acetic (acid) in vinegar combined with sodium bicarbonate to create carbon dioxide that eats through materials to break up the obstruction which can help to clear the drain blockage.

 Plungers seal the opening of a drain.
 When you push down, the pressure in the pipe increases, pushing water downwards.
 The sudden burst of pressure can dislodge small blockages and get your drain flowing freely again.

 Boiling water and detergent can help with blockages caused by grease, hair products like shampoo and conditioner build-up, or other similar toiletry items.
 These are easy to melt away and this option should help to break it up and remove the blockage to your drain.

 Maybe less conventional, but still pretty effective!
 You can DIY a ‘drain snake’ by unwiring a wire coat hanger, keeping the hook intact.
 Insert the hanger, hook first, into the drain opening and fish out the obstruction if possible.
 This is most effective for pulling out clogged hair in your drain.